thuyetbao/strx/docs/sad.md

 - The pros/cons related to the type supporse to support: native `str` type and sequence type (list, set)

+- Preferred the singular form without `s` or `es` that should be the same as the function name.

 Here's a list of common first argument names used in string manipulation functions across popular R packages like **stringr**, **stringi**, **base R**, and others.
 These names typically refer to the input text or character vector: